Modern Slavery and Human Trafficking Statement

 ECL’s Corporate Social Policy and Suppliers Code of Conduct also contributes to our aim of combatting modern slavery.

-All of these policies are available to employees via the Employee Handbook and ECL’s internal intranet.
+All these policies are available to employees via the Employee Handbook and ECL’s internal intranet.

 The ECL Board of Directors have approved this statement policy.